Issyanofsky/devops/terraform/README.md

 __*__ done once (or in case there a change in the structure - like modules inside)

+__--reconfigure (flag):__

+Done when changes to the provider configuration or module sources that Terraform needs to pick up.

+Or

+If you want to reset or refresh your environment without deleting the .terraform directory manually.

+         terraform init --reconfigure

 ## Plan

 shows you what changes Terraform will make to your infrastructure based on your configuration.